 Some of the best side hustles for older adults include starting a website on a topic of interest, consulting in an area of expertise, or providing services in which you’re skilled.
-Such side hustles can gain momentum by overlapping, such as offering consulting or services from a website you’ve established.
-Side hustles can also be hobby centered and done locally, such as home maintenance, home staging, or photography.
+Such side hustles can gain momentum from scaling online, such as offering consulting or services from a website you’ve established.
+Side hustles can also be hobby based and done locally, such as home maintenance, home staging, or photography.

 While we are fortunate to enjoy income from more traditional real estate rentals and stocks, we fell in love with side hustles due to the wonderful opportunity they give to continue to grow as older adults while also developing new and highly marketable skills.